sporkd/compass-html5-boilerplate/README.md

 HTML5 Boilerplate is a Compass extension based on HTML5 Boilerplate by Paul Irish.
 You can use it to kick-start fully compliant HTML5 applications.
-Generate either stand-alone Compass projects, or Rails applications with fully integrated Haml and Sass (Scss) templates.
+Generate either stand-alone HTML5 projects, or Rails applications with fully integrated HTML5 Haml and Sass (Scss) templates.

 Browse [html5boilerplate.com](http://html5boilerplate.com) for the full workup.